 The College continues to develop its curriculum and offers courses in all fifteen subject sector areas.
 The most significant areas of the College's work are A-Levels, Preparation for Life and Work, Engineering and Construction, Visual and Performing Arts, Hairdressing and Beauty Therapy, Health and Social Care and Business.
 A particular strength is in making students ready for the next stage in their lives, whether this is employment or higher education.
+At regional level, the College will continue to collaborate with the Association of Liverpool City Region Colleges (AoLCRC) and the Liverpool City Region Combined Authority (LCRCA) to deliver the Local Skills Improvement Plan (LSIP) and the Long-Term Skills Plan, including Freeport and the Skills Investment Zone opportunities.

-In 2022/23 provision has been offered at the Kingsway site, the Cronton site and CRMz, a specialist learning environment.
+In 2023/24 provision has been offered at the Kingsway site, the Cronton site and CRMz, a specialist learning environment.